matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Recipient-Master-Data.md

 ## Inbound data

+_A JSON/XML object with the following items:_
+- maxHits.
+Optional parameter that indicates the number of records that need to be returned.
+If it's not set, 100 records are retrieved.
-_The data is sent as a JSON object with the following mapping: _
+- data.
+The sub-object containing the data values with the mapping:

 | Source | Destination | Comment |
 |--|--|--|
 | CompanyCode | LegalEntityId | Lowercase |